Varian Arabians Staff Christmas Photo 12/16

 Mike's soft and gentle way of respecting the horse makes the Varian line of horses "halter ready" while still retaining their natural sparkle and love for people.

 Kristy is Angela's right hand AND left hand girl.
 She has worked at Varian Arabians since she was in high school.
 She graduated from Cal Poly in Equine Reproduction.
-You can pick up Kristy's dedication,

 - Dr. Doug Herthel DVM